Roger Deakin: Life

 Deakin, an only child, was born in Watford, Hertfordshire.
 His father was a railway clerk from Walsall in the Midlands, who died when Deakin was 17.
-Educated at The Haberdashers' Aske's Boys' School, an independent school, based at the time in Hampstead in north-west London, followed by Peterhouse, University of Cambridge, Deakin read English, under the auspices of writer Kingsley Amis.
+Educated at The Haberdashers' Aske's Boys' School, an independent school, based at the time in Hampstead in north-west London, followed by Peterhouse, Cambridge, where Deakin read English under the auspices of writer Kingsley Amis.

 Deakin first worked in advertising as a copywriter and creative director for Colman Prentis and Varley, while living in Bayswater, London.
 He was responsible for the National Coal Board slogan "Come home to a real fire".
 Following this, he taught French and English at Diss Grammar School for three years.

 In 1968, he bought Walnut Tree Farm, a semi-ruined Elizabethan moated, wood-beamed farmhouse on the edge of Mellis Common in Suffolk, near Diss, which he rebuilt and developed over many years and where he lived until his death.
 He dredged the moat, where he swam daily, planted woodland and bought more of the surrounding fields, where he grew hay and wild flowers.
 The land included several shepherds huts and Deakin went on to build a cabin for his son Rufus.
 The house was without central heating but housed an Aga and wide open fireplaces.
 A colony of swallows lived in the main chimney and for several years chickens and ducks shared his kitchen.